How Intent Data Was Born, and What Problem It Was Actually Solving

 “Which accounts in my universe are actively researching my category right now, and how do I reach them before my competitors do?”

 It was a genuinely important idea.
-And for over a decade, platforms like 6sense and Demandbase have built serious businesses answering it.
+And for over a decade, platforms like 6sense and Demandbase have built serious businesses answering it but are failing now as the patterns evolved.

 The First Generation: Detecting Intent at the Account Level